Constantine (British saint): Identification

-- South-west Britain
+South-west Britain

 A Saint Constantine is revered in Devon and Cornwall.
-Based purely on similarity of a common name, some have identified him with the monarch Constantine of Dumnonia, despite the latter's condemnation for immoral behaviour by Gildas.
-If this is correct, he must have mended his ways.
-He gives his name to the parish church of Milton Abbot in Devon and the villages of Constantine and Constantine Bay in Cornwall, also extinct chapels in Illogan and Dunterton.
+He may be identified with the monarch Constantine of Dumnonia, despite the condemnation for immoral behaviour by Gildas.
+Which means he must have mended his ways.
+This Constantine is also remembered in the names of the parish church of Milton Abbot in Devon and the villages of Constantine and Constantine Bay in Cornwall, and also extinct chapels in Illogan and Dunterton.
 The saint at Constantine Bay was almost certainly the 'wealthy man' of this name mentioned in the Life of Saint Petroc.
 He was converted to Christianity by that holy man at nearby Little Petherick after the deer Constantine was hunting took shelter with him.
 A Constantine "King of the Cornishmen" also appears in the Life of Saint David as having given up his crown in order to enter this saint's monastery at St David's.